 Upgrading a Postgres database's major version to access improved features, performance enhancements, and security updates is a common administration task.
-Doing the same for an EDB Postgres Distributed (PGD) cluster deployed with Trusted Postgres Architect (TPA) is essentially the same process but performed as a rolling upgrade.
+Doing the same for an EDB Postgres Distributed (PGD) cluster is essentially the same process but performed as a rolling upgrade.